 In the early 1920's, Arthur Stanley Eddington established himself as the leading interpreter of the new theories of relativity.
 His astronomical measurements in 1919 of light bending as it passes the sun in eclipse had confirmed Albert Einstein

 's general relativity theory.
-And his popular interpretations of these difficult physical theories like relativity and quantum mechanics made Eddington, as well as Einstein, widely known to the general public.
+And his popular interpretations of difficult physical theories like relativity and quantum mechanics made Eddington, as well as Einstein, widely known to the general public.

 Both special and general relativity are deterministic